genellann/Signals/README.md

     }

 ### Why it's better
+- You can add any listener to any signal.
 - You can register any number of listeners to the same signal.
+- You can have listeners registered to the same signal throughout your code with out coupling.
+- Dispatch any signal anywhere/anytime.
+- You do not need to have a reference to the signal in order to dispatch it.
+- You can send a signal whether or not there is something listening for it.

+### Methods
+    /**
+     * Register a listener to a signal key.
+     * @param {string} key - The key mapped to a signal.
+Be sure to use unique keys.
+     * @param {function} listener - The function that will respond when this signal is dispatched.
+     * @param {object} listenerContext - The context of the listener.
+     * @param {boolean} [addOnce=false] - Remove signal after sent once.
+     */
+    registerSignal(key, listener, listenerContext, addOnce = false)

+    /**
+     * Dispatch the signal mapped to this key.
+     * @param {string} key - The key mapped to a signal.
+     * @param {ITargetObj|object} [targetObj=null] - An object you can pass to the listener function(s).
+     */
+    sendSignal(key, targetObj = null)

+    /**
+     * Remove a listener from a signal.
+     * @param {string} key - The key mapped to the signal.
+     * @param {function} listener - The listener mapped to the signal.
+     * @param {object} context - The context of the listener mapped to the signal.
+     */
+    removeSignal(key, listener, context)

+    /**
+     * Remove all listeners from a signal.
+     * @param {string} [key=null] - The key mapped to the signal.
+If null, all signals for every key will be removed.
+     */
+    removeAllSignals(key = null)

 ### Ways to use the Signals library
+The Signals library is meant to be used as a singleton that can be accessed from anywhere in the code base at any time.
+The Signals library is basically a house where all your signal instances live.
 If you are changing game states, you will want to create your Signals singleton on the game object.
 Usually, every class in a Phaser game has access to the this.game instance.